-Filename and version Status Date adopted Review date Draft Bletchley and Fenny Stratford Town Council Code of Conduct September 2022 V1 Draft 27 September 2022 May 2023
+Filename and version Status Date adopted Review date Bletchley and Fenny Stratford Town Council Code of Conduct September 2022 V1 Adopted 27 September 2022 Reviewed 23 May 2023 no changes.
+28 May 2024

 This code applies to elected and co-opted councillors and to non-councillors who may be co-opted to serve as members of committees or sub-committees of the council.
 Officers are subject to a separate code of conduct.